nfreear/gaad-widget/README.md

 ### v3.x

 * Adopted Browserify,
-* Switch from `Datejs` include, to a lookup of JSON within the Javascript,
+* Switch from `Datejs` include, to a lookup of JSON embedded in the Javascript,
   * Reduces Javascript file size from 55 to 7.8 kilobytes.

 ### v2.1